The 7 Skills Every Full-Stack Developer Needs

 What Skills Do Full-Stack Developers Need?

-The “full” in “full-stack developer” refers to the fact that these devs know both front- and back-end development.
+The “full-stack” in “full-stack developer” refers to the fact that these devs know both front- and back-end development.
 The front end encompasses all the user-facing parts of apps and websites, while the back end deals with the behind-the-scenes code powering those apps and sites.

 In practice, full-stack developers do everything from tweaking website visuals to building complex databases and ensuring the front and back ends work smoothly together.